 Name of the alarm business, local business address and telephone number.

-Name, address and telephone number of the firm, company or corporation to which the alarm company is subsidiary or operating under.
+Name, address and telephone number of the firm, company or corporation to which the alarm company is subsidiary or under which it is operating.

-The Oklahoma alarm business license number issued under the Oklahoma Alarm Industry Act.
+The Oklahoma alarm business license number issued under the Oklahoma Alarm and Locksmith Industry Act.

 The name, business and residential address, and telephone numbers of the persons managing or operating the alarm business being registered.